 Yes we do!
 Read the article in our Written Resources section called “Sequencing Science and Math in 7-12th Grade.”
 There are a couple of helpful charts that lay out our recommended sequence.

 Yes it is.
 But it may not feel like what you are used to.
 There’s something key to keep in mind: most science education is fundamentally broken in our country including much that circulates in homeschool communities.
 As mentioned in our Textbook Philosophy, the United States falls further behind other western nations in science and math every time a ranking is published, college freshmen are increasingly unprepared for classes, and they often require remedial coursework before they can begin credit classes.
 To remedy this problem requires… [READ MORE].

-Many of our customers are homeschoolers and hybrid schools.
-We recommend that you do NOT use your weekly meeting time for lecturing; let the textbooks do that for you.
+Many of our customers are homeschoolers, coops, and hybrid schools.
+We recommend that you do not use your weekly meeting time for lecturing; let the textbooks do that for you.
 They are thorough and lucid enough that students who give a close reading of the text will have all the information they need for the quizzes, tests, and exercises.
 Secondly, let the students do their exercises at home as well.
 Check their work for completion only, not accuracy.
 Then discuss their half-baked answers together in the group.
 Let students use this time to improve and correct their answers.
 Students will encounter this material twice and the exercises will be a group-sourced study tool.
 Use the rest of class time for 1) fielding additional questions, shoring up any lingering questions 2) conducting experiments 3) the weekly quiz (although parents can administer this at home and submit it to the teacher for grading) 4) working on lab reports or 5) other enhancement activities.
 We encourage lots of group activities or collaborative work during this time.
 For a full treatment of creating a premier science program at your school or coop, check out From Wonder to Mastery by John D. Mays

 If you have follow up questions, please feel free to email email@example.com.